All about the Louisiana Purchase

 The Revolt in Haiti

 Inspired by the French Revolution, the enslaved people of Haiti revolted against France, drove French forces from the island after years of war, and declared an independent state.
-French ambitions in Haiti remained, however, as did their desire to expand into Louisiana.
+French ambitions in Haiti, however, remained, as did their desire to expand into Louisiana.

 While France initially denied any treaty, Rufus King (an American ambassador) made President Jefferson aware that the land deal had occurred.
 King later found a copy of the treaty and delivered it to Secretary of State James Madison and President Jefferson.

-It engendered a palpable fear that if France and Britain went to war, and the Louisiana territory was in French hands, Britain might capture it.
+It engendered a palpable fear that, if France and Britain went to war and the Louisiana Territory was in French hands, Britain might capture it.

 Why Did France Think the Louisiana Purchase Was a Good Deal?

-Since selling the Louisiana territory involved giving up a vast amount of land, the question is, why was Napoleon willing to do so?
-Currently, land in the United States costs $1000 to $4000 per acre – 800,000 square miles is an enormous territory.
-Was France right to permanently relinquish their control?
+Since selling the Louisiana Territory involved giving up a vast amount of land, why was Napoleon willing to do so?

-What Is Today’s Equivalent of $15 Million in 1803?
+What Is Today’s Equivalent of $15 million in 1803?

 American representatives James Monroe and Robert Livingston were pleasantly surprised and immediately agreed to the deal, even though it cost more than their initial budget.